reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 If you want to extend this program and make it even better and more interesting, you should create a Web interface to it.
 The interface will work by...
-- Initially showing an "Admin" interface, where an administrator can launch a Event contract instance.
+- Initially showing an "Admin" interface, where an administrator can launch an Event contract instance.
 - Upon launch, it should turn the contract information into a special URL, or QR code, that can be shared with potential Guests and the Host.
 - The Guest view should allow Guests to see the Event details and the current number of reservations.
   It should do this without requiring the user to attach a wallet, but if they want to make a reservation, they would have to.